Sher

 Sher Lin Lee

-I didn't plan to become a teacher.
-I started on a law degree, left after two years, and walked into my first classroom in 2015 with more heart than sense.
-More than ten years later, I have never once regretted it.
+I started on a law degree, left after two years, and walked into my first classroom in 2015.
+Ten years later, I haven't looked back.

 10+